Schema-First Telemetry in Go: A New Approach to Observability

 Comparing Approaches:

-• Schema Definition: Meta’s approach defines exact fields and types for each telemetry signal (e.g., the fields in RequestCounter).
-OTel defines common fields in a looser way (a list of recommended keys for things like HTTP, etc., which you may or may not use).
+- Schema Definition: Meta’s approach defines exact fields and types for each telemetry signal (e.g., the fields in

-• Enforcement: In schema-first, your code won’t compile if you try to emit something that’s not in the schema or of the wrong type.
-In OTel, you can always add any attribute key on a span or metric – no compile-time checks.
-Errors or inconsistencies might only be caught (if at all) in the backend or not noticed until someone queries and finds nonsense values.
+RequestCounter).
+OTel defines common fields in a looser way (a list of recommended keys for things like HTTP, etc., which you may or may not use). - Enforcement: In schema-first, your code won’t compile if you try to emit something that’s not in the schema or of the wrong type.
+In OTel, you can always add any attribute key on a span or metric, with no compile-time checks.
+Errors or inconsistencies might only surface in the backend, or not until someone queries and finds nonsense values.

 Evolving the Ecosystem: Schema-First Telemetry Elsewhere

-• Elastic Common Schema (ECS): Elastic created ECS as a unified schema for logs and metrics (primarily for Elasticsearch ingestion).
-It defines a common set of field names and types for many domains (cloud, host, network, http, etc.), so that disparate sources can be correlated.
-For example, ECS says use source.ip for an IP address, rather than every app inventing its own field.
-In 2023, Elastic announced they are working with OpenTelemetry to merge ECS with OTel’s semantic conventions, aiming for one common open schema.
-This is still about standardizing field naming, not a compiled schema per app, but it shows industry desire for schema convergence.
-If ECS and OTel unify, a Go developer might one day rely on a single set of well-known field names for all telemetry, which is a step toward consistency.
+source.ipfor an IP address rather than every app inventing its own field.
+In 2023, Elastic announced it is working with OpenTelemetry to merge ECS with OTel’s semantic conventions, aiming for one common open schema.
+This is still about standardizing field naming, not a compiled per-app schema, but it shows the industry’s appetite for schema convergence.
+If ECS and OTel unify, a Go developer might one day rely on a single set of well-known field names for all telemetry. - CloudEvents schema references: The CloudEvents standard (for describing event payloads in a common way) includes a

-• OpenTelemetry Weaver (Project OTel Weaver): This is a proof-of-concept CLI tool from the OpenTelemetry community exploring schema-first ideas (GitHub - f5/otel-weaver: OTel Weaver a schema-first approach to OpenTelemetry (status: POC)) (GitHub - f5/otel-weaver: OTel Weaver a schema-first approach to OpenTelemetry (status: POC)).
+dataschemaattribute, a URI pointing to the schema of the event’s data.
+This is conceptually similar to OTel’s schema URL: it tells consumers where to find the schema to interpret the event.
+It doesn’t enforce the schema on the producer side, but it encourages formal schemas for event data. - OpenTelemetry Weaver (Project OTel Weaver): This is a proof-of-concept CLI tool from the OpenTelemetry community exploring schema-first ideas (GitHub - f5/otel-weaver: OTel Weaver a schema-first approach to OpenTelemetry (status: POC)) (GitHub - f5/otel-weaver: OTel Weaver a schema-first approach to OpenTelemetry (status: POC)).
 OTel Weaver can generate a client SDK from a telemetry schema and allows searching and resolving of schema definitions.
 It’s inspired by the vision laid out in an OpenTelemetry discussion (OTEP 0243) about Application Telemetry Schema and Component Telemetry Schema.
 The goal is to let developers define custom schemas (for their specific application’s telemetry) on top of the global conventions, and have tools to generate code and validate telemetry against those schemas.
 As of now, this is in early stages (not production-ready), but it shows that the open-source community is actively working on enabling schema-first workflows in the future.

 Go Example: Schema-First Telemetry in Practice